dominopetter/sce-training/SCE-Training-Part-7.md

 from domino import Domino

 # INSTANTIATE PROJECT - TOWARDS WHAT PROJECT ARE WE EXECUTING
 # Here will will use the QC project.
-My PATH looks like "petter-not-admin/Domino-Training-101-QC"
+My PATH looks like "petter-not-admin/Domino-Training-101-QC" which you can see in the URL.
-domino = Domino("petter-not-admin/Domino-Training-101-QC")
+domino = Domino("COPY-AND-PASTE-YOUR-PATH-HERE")

 #################################
 # CONFIGURE EXECUTION VARIABLES #